 Visiting and spending time in places surrounded by nature is also great for your health.
 Especially for individuals residing in cities, visiting ecotourism destinations full of lush greenery is beneficial.
 Not only does it offer a refreshing and serene environment for a change, but the clean and unpolluted air helps the body relax and rejuvenate.
 Visiting a wildlife sanctuary or a mountain is far healthier than visiting an urban place.

 One of the best things about sustainable ecotourism is the diverse range of options for every individual.
 After all, India is one of the best countries in the world in terms of biodiversity, with plenty of ecotourism destinations.
-Besides catering to individuals with different tastes, such a diverse variety of destinations also ensures great traveling experiences for different budgets.
+Besides catering to individuals with different tastes, such a diverse variety of destinations also ensures great travelling experiences for different budgets.
 Whether you want a quick, affordable trip or a long homestay, you can likely find something suitable.

-Are you looking for a way to help people live sustainable life?
+Are you looking for a way to help people live a sustainable life?
 Well, you contribute to the creation of employment through ecotourism.
 As tourism grows, so do the opportunities for locals to launch eateries and other small businesses.
-In India, the cottage industry deserves a special mention.
+In India, the cottage industry deserves special mention.
 Many locals residing in popular ecotourism destinations make a living by selling handicrafts.

 Disadvantages Of Ecotourism

 Clearly, ecotourism has amazing benefits for the tourists, the locals, and even the natural flora and fauna.
 However, there are also certain drawbacks of ecotourism, such as-

 As ecotourism involves enjoying nature in its pristine form, such locations often lack adequate infrastructure.
 This can make certain places hard to access, especially in poor weather conditions.
 For instance, some places have limited public transport or lack modern roads.
 Before going on an ecotourism trip, always make sure to research the available connectivity features beforehand.